roniusLuo/shallowMirrorTransformer/README.md

 Implement of Shallow Mirror Transformer (SMT).
 Written by Jing Luo from Xi'an University of Technology, China.

-Model is build in SMT.py.
+Model is built in SMT.py.
 Data reading, preprocessing and model training is done in tran_2a.py.

 BCI Competition IV dataset 2a and 2b are applied to verify the performance of SMT.